-IFRS Sustainability Disclosure Standards offer a complete framework, covering disclosures, and important reporting aspects such as materiality, correction of errors, frequency of reporting, location of sustainability report etc. The standards are intended to meet the requirements of primary users of general purpose financial reports in making decisions relating to providing resources to the entity.
+IFRS Sustainability Disclosure Standards offer a complete set of standards, covering disclosures, and important reporting aspects such as materiality, correction of errors, frequency of reporting, location of sustainability-related financial disclosure etc. The standards are intended to meet the requirements of primary users of general purpose financial reports in making decisions relating to providing resources to the entity.
 Primary users include existing and potential investors, lenders and other creditors.